Reibean/Homework1/README.md

 Very first coding bootcamp homework!

 ## Usage
 Effective lesson in deciphiring code.
 Add images from Gitlab and an alt attribute to meet modern accessibilty standards.
+Understanding basic and more complex HTML and CSS elements.
+Adding comments to CSS file to help other developers have a more in depth view of the what and why for used CSS elements.

 ## Contributing